Upgrade boring leftovers with these fun and easy recipes. From lasagna to carbonara, there’s a leftover spaghetti recipe for everyone!

 5 — Spaghetti Grilled Cheese Sandwich

 Talk about yum!
-This sandwich has all of the makings for a delicious plate of spaghetti but with a little extra – garlic bread.
+This grilled cheese sandwich has all of the makings for a delicious plate of spaghetti but with a little extra garlic bread.
+Because cheese and sauce oozing out of the sides only make it better!

 6 — Leftover Spaghetti Boats

-Similar to the spaghetti sandwich, this recipe is bread and spaghetti – a boatload of delicious, cheese-soaked carbs.
+Similar to the spaghetti sandwich, this spaghetti boat recipe is a boatload of delicious, cheese-soaked carbs from bread and spaghetti.

 Because of its design, it is great for kids and is less messy since it uses hollowed-out french bread instead of two slices of garlic bread.